How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, round, unscored tablet, contains furosemide 20 mg.
+Each white, round, unscored tablet, contains 20 mg of furosemide.

-Each yellow, scored tablet, contains furosemide 40 mg.
+Each yellow, scored tablet, contains 40 mg of furosemide.

-Each yellow, plain, capsule-shaped tablet, contains furosemide 80 mg.
+Each yellow, plain, capsule-shaped tablet, contains 80 mg of furosemide.

 How should I use this medication?